edwardyehuang/CAR/docs/install_tf28.md

 For training, we recommend using the NVIDIA GPU with architecture ≥ volta (e.g. v100, any 20 or 30 series).

 For NVIDIA GPU drvier, we recommend using the lastest version.
+CUDA installation is not required for conda user (See below).

 ## Installation step by step